Create and Manage a Digital Cookbook and Meal Planning System with Notion

 • Supermarket: Preferred store for purchasing.

 Linking this database with your Recipe Database can help automate ingredient lists for meal planning and grocery shopping.
+With updated Notion views, you can now filter and sort ingredients to quickly plan your shopping trips.

 Step 3: Organize Recipes and Ingredients

-• Copy and paste from websites.
+• Copying and pasting from websites.

-• Upload recipe images.
+• Uploading recipe images.

-• Embed videos for visual guidance.
+• Embedding videos for visual guidance using Notion’s embed feature.

 Step 4: Create Meal Planning Pages

 Now, create a dedicated page for your meal planning schedule.
 Name it Meal Planner (or another title that suits you).
 This page will serve as your weekly or monthly planner.
+With improved database views, you can now switch easily between calendar, table, and board layouts to suit your planning style.

 Weekly Meal Planner